 Getting to Port McNeill, British Columbia

-If you’re starting or ending your BC kayaking tour in Port McNeill, there are various modes of transportation for getting to the town.
-In this article, we’ll introduce the options available for traveling by land and air from the cities of Vancouver, Victoria and Seattle.
+If you’re starting or ending your BC kayaking tour in Port McNeill, you might be wondering what is the best way to get to and from Port McNeill.
+In this article, we’ll introduce the most convenient options that are available, whether you’re traveling from Vancouver, Victoria or Seattle.

 Vancouver to Port McNeill

-Traveling by air, there are regular flights (Air Canada or WestJet) from the Vancouver International Airport (YVR) to the Comox Valley Airport (YQQ) on the east coast of Vancouver Island.
-From here, it’s around three hours’ drive to Port McNeill.
-There is also a small airport in Port Hardy (YZT), which has regular flights (Pacific Coastal Airlines) from Vancouver, which is the best option if you don't plan to rent a car.
-Port McNeill is a 35-minute drive from the airport, with the journey costing around $45-60 CAD by taxi.
+If you prefer to travel by air, there are regular flights with Air Canada, WestJet, and Pacific Coastal Airlines from Vancouver International Airport (YVR) to Comox Valley Airport (YQQ) on the east coast of Vancouver Island.
+From here, it’s around a three hour drive to Port McNeill.
+There is also a small airport in Port Hardy (YZT), which receives regular flights from Vancouver with Pacific Coastal Airlines.
+This is the most convenient option if you don't plan to rent a car.
+Port McNeill is a 35-minute drive from the airport, with the journey costing around CAD 95-120 by taxi.

 If you’re flying in from outside of Canada, make sure you allow at least 1.5 to 2 hours between the arrival of your international flight and the departure of your flight to Port Hardy.
 You will need to transfer from the International Terminal to the South Terminal using the complimentary shuttle bus.